Action-angle coordinates of spherical pendulums with symmetric quadratic potentials: Hamiltonian dynamics of a general spherical pendulum

 \subsection{The pendulum in local coordinates}

-The \emph{spherical pendulum} with potential $V$ models the motion of a particle on the frictionless surface of the unit sphere placed with a conservative force field with \emph{potential function} $V$.
+The \emph{spherical pendulum} with potential $V$ models the motion of a particle on the frictionless surface of the unit ball placed in a conservative force field with \emph{potential function} $V$.
 In this system, where the external force has a potential, the \emph{mechanical energy} $H$ is always conserved.
-If the force field is rotationally symmetric about an axis, or namely, the potential only depends on the coordinate on that axis, then the \emph{angular momentum} $J$ in this very axis is also conserved.
+If the force field is rotationally symmetric about the $z$-axis, or namely, the potential only depends on the $z$-coordinate, then the $z$-\emph{angular momentum} $J$ is also conserved.
 In this case, we obtain a first integral $J$ for the Hamiltonian function $H$, and therefore, the \emph{momentum map} $F = (J, H)$ defines an \emph{integrable system} on $(T^* S^2, \om)$.

 To write in coordinates, let $V \colon [-1, 1] \to \R$ be a smooth function.
 We write out the functions $J, H \colon T^* S^2 \to \R$ as

 where one verifies that $\{J, H\} = 0$.

 In the local coordinates $\varphi_N = (\rho, \eta, \theta, \phi)$, the momentum map reads